What KPMG and Anthropic Just Proved About AI Agents in Professional Services

 Three reasons, in order of frequency.
 First, most firms have not documented the workflow they want to automate.
 An agent built on an undocumented process produces inconsistent outputs because the underlying specification is inconsistent.
 Automating a process that does not yet exist in written form requires the firm to define it first — and that definition work often reveals that the process has informal exceptions that someone has to resolve before the agent can run it cleanly.

 Second, smaller firms carry implementation risk differently than large firms.
 A failed AI pilot at KPMG is a contained experiment.
-A failed implementation at a 10-person accounting firm consumes a significant share of the partner's attention for weeks.
+A failed implementation at an independent accounting firm consumes a significant share of the partner's attention for weeks.
 This asymmetry makes small firms appropriately cautious — but it also means the difference between a scoped, warranted implementation and an open-ended experiment matters more.

 Third, until recently, the available implementation partners were either enterprise consultants at enterprise prices or tool vendors selling self-serve platforms that required internal expertise to configure.
 The market for scoped, outcome-specific agent deployment at the SMB scale is still forming.